Green aracari: Description

 Males' crowns are black, while females' are reddish brown.

 Behaviour and ecology

 Breeding

 Breeding occurs from February to June.
 It nests in tree cavities, producing 2–4 white eggs.
 The parents cooperate in rearing their young.

 Food and feeding

 Its diet consists mostly of fruit, including the fruits of Cecropia trees and the palm Oenocarpus bacaba.
 The serrated edges of the green aracari's large bill help the bird to grip and gather fruit.
-Insects are also an occasional part of the diet, giving the birds protein.
+Insects are also an occasional part of the diet, giving the birds additional protein.

 Pets

 In captivity it is the most frequently bred member of the toucan family and is the most popular as a tame hand-fed pet.
 It requires a large cage and toys to prevent boredom due to its active nature, and a high-fruit diet.
 When all these requirements are met it is an affectionate companion for many years.